ThePhaseCat/ThePhaseCat/README.md

 ## Hi there, I'm ThePhaseCat!
-I'm a programmer, artist, and content creator for Youtube, Twitch, and Tiktok!
+Welcome to my amazing nerd page where you can see everything I've done!
 Nice to meet you! 👋

 In programming, I currently work in GDScript, Java, and a little bit of C#!